RAINWATER HARVESTING SYSTEMS FROM WATER HARVESTING SOLUTIONS

 The practice of rainwater harvesting dates back to the earliest days of civilization yet was nearly lost in the age of inexpensive and readily available municipal water supplies.

-Lately, with the cost and supply of municipal water becoming an issue, there has been a growing resurgence of interest in rainwater harvesting by home and building owners.
-Thousands of small systems suppliers have emerged to fill the demands of homeowners across the country.
-But there are special challenges for the more sophisticated systems installed in commercial and institutional buildings.
+With the cost and supply of municipal water becoming an issue, there has been a growing interest in rainwater harvesting by home and building owners.
+There are special challenges for the more complicated systems installed in commercial and institutional buildings.
 The vastly larger quantities of rainwater collected require more sophisticated processing and storage, and the engineering standards and approval requirements are significantly more rigorous.

 Wahaso focuses entirely on the commercial and institutional building market – and has developed proven, large-scale rainwater harvesting systems that meet rigorous building and regulatory requirements.
 You can see examples of installed rainwater harvesting systems that we designed and built on our Projects Page.

-As rainwater comes into the system from the roof or parking area, there is usually one or more stages of filtration.
+As rainwater comes into the system from the roof or parking area, there is usually one or more stages of filtration before the storage cistern.

 A high-capacity vortex filter uses the pressure of water coming off a roof or parking lot to spin it in a centrifugal manner and then force it through a cleaning screen.
 Debris drops through the center and to the stormwater system while clean water exits out the sides.
 We like this method because it is 95% efficient when screening large quantities of water and requires minimal cleaning or maintenance.
 Vortex filters can be located above ground or below ground.

-Organic Filtration.
-For stormwater collected from parking lots and walkways, we like organic filtration – the water is diverted to a vegetated swale area where it collects and then drains to a subterranean cistern.
+For stormwater collected from parking lots and walkways, organic filtration can be both effective and relative inexpensive.
+Stormwater is diverted to a vegetated swale area where it collects and then drains to a subsurface cistern.
 The plants, sand and organic microbes living in the soil all serve to filter and break down contaminants in the water before it enters the cistern.
 Water in the cistern can then be used for irrigation between rain events.
 The swale must be sized appropriately to prevent flooding and will not work on properties struggling with heavy silt run-off.

 For toilet flushing, cooling tower make-up and other more specialized uses, more filtration may be desired.
 Bag filters and multimedia filters can be effective for removing sediment and particulates as small as 20 microns or finer.
 Carbon filtration can resolve any issues with odors or colors.

-It may be necessary to sterilize the water to kill algae, parasites or viruses that could enter the storage system from the source or be introduced in storage; many municipalities require sterilization for public safety.
+It is usually necessary to sanitize the water to kill algae, parasites or viruses that could enter the storage system from the source or be introduced in storage; many municipalities require sterilization for public safety.
 There are several technologies available for this purpose.

 Wahaso’s dry hypochlorite sanitizing system uses chlorine briquettes that are added to a hopper in the dosing unit where they are combined with water to make a high concentration chlorine liquid.
 An automatic free chlorine analyzer continuously monitors the parts per million (ppm) level and proportionally controls a chemical injection pump to dose in more chlorine as necessary to maintain the preset level.